Emiliana Arango vs. Anastasia Potapova: Prediction and Match Betting Odds | Abierto Guadalajara

 Emiliana Arango vs. Anastasia Potapova Trends and Insights

-- Arango last hit the court on August 24, 2023 in the qualifying round of the US Open, and the matchup finished in a 6-4, 4-6, 6-7 defeat by No. 107-ranked Viktoria Kuzmova .

-- In the San Diego Open (her previous tournament), Potapova was defeated in the quarterfinals by No. 93-ranked Sofia Kenin, 2-6, 3-6.
+- In the San Diego Open (her previous tournament), Potapova was eliminated in the quarterfinals by No. 93-ranked Sofia Kenin, 2-6, 3-6.

-- Arango has played 20 matches over the past year across all court types, and 22.0 games per match.
+- In her 20 matches over the past year across all court types, Arango has played an average of 22.0 games.

-- Potapova has averaged 24.3 games per match and 10.2 games per set in 36 matches on hard courts in the past year, winning 51.5% of those games.
+- On hard courts, Potapova has played 36 matches and averaged 24.3 games per match and 10.2 games per set.

-- This is the first time that Arango and Potapova have gone head-to-head in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.